How to Lead a Collaborative Team

 - Decisions are made on the basis of principle rather than power or personality, resulting in greater buy-in and impact.

 - Cycle time is substantially reduced and non-value-adding work eliminated.

 - The productive capacity of the workforce doubles.

-- Strategic alliances succeed, while building trust and producing extraordinary results.
+- Strategic alliances succeed while building trust and producing extraordinary results.

 - Return on investment increases dramatically.

-- Span of control increases substantially.
+- The span of control increases substantially.